 The point is, without solid local and organic visibility, you’re missing most of the traffic and leads.

 You’ll discover that ads can be expensive.
-For example, the average cost for the keyword “divorce attorney” is $25 per click.
+For example, the average cost for the keyword “divorce attorney” is around $25 per click.
 With a 2% conversion rate, that’s $1,250 per new client acquisition.
-That cost may acceptable for some law firms, but it’s outrageously expensive compared to FREE organic conversions.
+That cost may be acceptable for some law firms, but it’s outrageously expensive compared to FREE organic conversions.
 You may also find the quality of leads varies from organic leads.

 Imagine the long-term advantage of reallocating a portion of your ad budget into Google Local SEO instead.
-Yes, local SEO is a longer-term strategy, but the results stick with little permanent expense.
+Local SEO is a longer-term strategy, but the results stick with little permanent expense.
 Remember that ads do not build a marketing asset; it’s like renting an apartment instead of buying a home that appreciates over time.
 With advertising, leads stop when you stop paying for ads.
 With an organic strategy, leads continue indefinitely.

-Lastly, ad campaigns must be actively managed or risk draining the budget with nothing to show.
+Lastly, ad campaigns must be actively managed or you risk draining the budget with nothing to show.
 So who manages the campaign?
 Certainly not Google or Facebook.
-Agencies with true expertise either don’t want smaller accounts or charge a lot to service them.
+Agencies with true ad expertise don’t want smaller accounts or charge a lot to service them.
 Is do-it-yourself keyword research, copywriting, landing page development, and performance tracking realistic?
 No, it is not.